 Another versatile meal, semo can be consumed by the baby in solid or semi-liquid form.
 Semo can be taken with soup in its solid form.
 In semi-solid form, please ensure that it Is slightly thick.
 You can also add ground crayfish or milk to make it more nutritious.

-Fruits are jampacked with nutrients which are very integral to your baby’s health.
-Depending on the type of fruits, they can be mashed (e.g. bananas, avocado pear), blended (e.g. watermelons) and even mixed to give variety.
-Unripe Banana’s particularly can be made into a blended savory porridge with fish powder and green vegetables.
+Fruits are jampacked with nutrients that are very integral to your baby’s health.
+Depending on the type of fruits, they can be mashed (e.g. bananas, avocado pear), blended (e.g. watermelons), and even mixed to give variety.
+Also, you can conveniently give these to your little one using a baby food pouch.
+Unripe bananas particularly can be made into a blended savory porridge with fish powder and green vegetables.

 A great source of protein, eggs should be boiled and properly mashed before being fed to the baby.
 The quantity should also be slowly increased from half an egg to a whole egg over a period of six months.